-The Adams County Health and Human Services Department and the Adams County Sheriff's Office shall have the power to enter any premises within their jurisdiction that is subject to this article to ascertain whether the premises is in compliance with all applicable sections of this article and may take appropriate enforcement action pursuant to this article, including issuing citations for any violation.
+The Adams County Health and Human Services Department and the Adams County Sheriff's Office shall have the power to enter any premises within their jurisdiction that is subject to this article, to ascertain whether the premises is in compliance with all applicable sections of this article, and may take appropriate enforcement action pursuant to this article, including issuing warning notices and citations for any violation.

 The repeated violation of this article is hereby declared to be a public nuisance.
 In addition to any other relief provided under this article, the County may apply to a court of competent jurisdiction for an injunction to prohibit the continuation of any violation of this article.
 Such application for relief may include seeking a temporary restraining order, temporary injunction, or permanent injunction, plus costs.